mtask/DotfilesTracker/README.md

 ### Running script in the background
+There's of course multiple options to run the script in baground.
-I run the script in background by launching it in i3 config:
+I do it by launching it in i3 config:

 `exec --no-startup-id python /home/m/git/DotfileTracker/src/dotfile_tracker.py -f /home/m/.trackthese -u m -b air1 >> /tmp/dotfiles.log &`

+Script uses a pidfile (/tmp/.dotfile_tracker.pid) to check if instance of script is already running so it shouldn't start duplicate processees.

 ### Example output